-\textbf{Dominance in Complex Coordination \& Manipulation.} FastDSAC establishes a new SOTA on tasks demanding precise actuation and whole-body coordination, significantly outperforming FastTD3 and FastSAC (Standard) baselines on challenging tasks such as \textit{Basketball}, \textit{Balance Hard}, \textit{Insert Normal}, \textit{Sit Hard}, and \textit{Pole}.
-This gap highlights the limitation of deterministic policies in exploring intricate control manifolds, whereas FastDSAC's entropy modulation effectively prunes the action space to discover superior solutions otherwise inaccessible to standard methods.
+\textbf{Strong Performance on Complex Coordination \& Manipulation.} FastDSAC achieves state-of-the-art performance on tasks demanding precise actuation and whole-body coordination, outperforming FastTD3 and FastSAC (Standard) on challenging tasks such as \textit{Basketball}, \textit{Balance Hard}, \textit{Insert Normal}, \textit{Sit Hard}, and \textit{Window}.
+This gap highlights the limitation of deterministic policies in exploring intricate control manifolds, whereas FastDSAC's entropy modulation effectively prunes the exploration subspace to discover superior solutions that deterministic baselines often fail to reach.

-\textbf{The Exploration-Exploitation Trade-off in Locomotion.} In dynamic locomotion (e.g., \textit{Run}, \textit{Hurdle}), we observe a distinct learning profile: FastDSAC exhibits a slower initial rise compared to the aggressive exploitation of FastTD3, yet converges to a higher final return.
-This behavior aligns with the maximum entropy objective, where DEM initially invests budget in exploring diverse gait patterns before stabilizing, whereas FastTD3 often converges prematurely to suboptimal gaits.
-Even on complex whole-body control tasks like \textit{Truck} and \textit{Stair}, FastDSAC remains competitive with FastTD3.
-This demonstrates that our framework effectively constrains the variance inherent to stochastic policies, retaining the necessary control authority for rigorous terrain adaptation and long-horizon object manipulation.
+\textbf{The Exploration-Exploitation Trade-off in Locomotion.} In dynamic locomotion (e.g., \textit{Run}, \textit{slide}), FastDSAC rises more slowly than FastTD3 but converges to higher final returns.
+This pattern is consistent with the maximum entropy objective: DEM initially allocates variance to explore diverse gait patterns before stabilizing, whereas FastTD3 often converges prematurely to suboptimal gaits.
+Even on complex whole-body control tasks such as \textit{Stair}, FastDSAC remains competitive with FastTD3, showing that our framework preserves the precision needed for rigorous terrain adaptation.